 Who we are

-We are a growing team that develops software solutions for colleagues across the RAL site.
+We are a growing group that develops software solutions for colleagues across the RAL site.
 This software is then used by thousands of scientists around the world.
 Our primary responsibilities are for the development and maintenance of software to facilitate the user programme processes.
+We have also recently set up a new SharePoint team to support our whole directorate (not just ISIS).

 What we do

-The software we have developed (and continue to maintain to make it even better!) includes:
+The suite of software we have developed (and continue to maintain to make it even better!) includes:

 For each experiment, a beam time proposal outlining the scientific case must be submitted.
 Scientists use our online proposal system to do this.

 When a proposal is accepted the team of scientists start to plan their visit to RAL to carry out their experiment.
 They request accommodation and travel using our website.
-We have recently released a new version of this.
-Some of the new features include:
+Visitors may also find our Mobile site useful.

 Once an experiment is scheduled the process for assessing experiment and sample safety at ISIS begins.
 Principal Investigators use our online system to tell us what they intend to do and the hazards involved so we can prepare appropriately.